mk-fg/linux-ebpf-connection-overseer/README.md

 There's nothing interactive here - widget just stays where it's configured to be and displays whatever is captured by ebpf hooks, filtering/grouping connection lines as per `[rx-proc]` and `[rx-group]` sections in the ini file.

+Should use modest cpu/mem amounts (~0.2% / 60M for sdl app here, less than conky), not add any significant kernel overhead (very basic "put value into LRU cache" hooks), and intended to run indefinitely as a desktop overlay or background widget.

 More specific features and configuration options are described in more detail below.